IMSMWU/RClickhouse/Readme.md

 **This is my first R-package, so be warned!**

 It is a basic dplyr SQL-backend for the clickhouse database.
-The DBI interface is based on Hannes Mühleisen's (clickhouse-r package)[https://github.com/hannesmuehleisen/clickhouse-r].
+The DBI interface is based on Hannes Mühleisen's [clickhouse-r package](https://github.com/hannesmuehleisen/clickhouse-r).

 ## Dev Info
  * Build and Reload Package:  `Ctrl + Shift + B`